red5pro/truetime-studio-production/README.md

 ## Query Params

 The following query parameters are available.
-Though _optional_, it is recommended to use in order to properly configure your TrueTime MultiView session.
+Though _optional_, it is recommended to use in order to properly configure your TrueTime Studio for Production session.

 | Param Name          |       Default Value        | Description                                                                                                                                  |
 | :------------------ | :------------------------: | :------------------------------------------------------------------------------------------------------------------------------------------- |